 More Ideas with Lace – Lace Borders

 Once you’ve piped your lace pattern, you can enhance it further by adding a border.
 We have a beautiful example on the right by the fabulous UK wedding cake designer, Jen’s Cakery .
 This design uses a very simple border cut with a garret frill cutter and textured with a frilling tool.
 The frill is then attached to the bottom of each tier in a garland pattern and a row of dots is piped above the garland.
 Care needs to be taken when attaching a garland frill in this style so that it sits a few millimetres above the base of the cake and doesn’t get damaged when assembling the cake tiers at a later stage.
-Another simple example can be found at our earlier post: Lace Piping with Simple Scalloped Edge.

 Another simple yet pretty lace wedding cake design is a lace band centred around the middle of the cake.
 This design works great for three tier cakes, as well as four tiers (where you can centre the lace band around the two middle tiers).
 The two beautiful examples below are by international sugar art teacher Ruth Rickey (below left) and Australian cake designers, Cake Ink (below right).